aperezdc/termite/README.changes.md

 - The `TERM` environment variable is set to the value that VTE provides as default.
 If it is good enough for every other VTE-based terminal, it should be as well for Termite.
+- Removed usage of `VTE_CHECK_VERSION()`, a recent version of VTE is always built as subproject and there is no need for these checks.

 Additionally, this fork has the following PRs applied: